10 Best TradingView Alternatives in 2026 (Free & Paid)

 The 10 best TradingView alternatives in 2026, ranked:

-ChartingLens — Free tier with 15+ indicators, AI signals, AI assistant, auto pattern recognition, insider data.
-Premium $9.99/mo.
+ChartingLens — Best overall all-in-one.
+Free tier with 15+ indicators, AI signals, AI assistant, auto pattern recognition, insider data, hedge fund holdings (Buffett, Burry, Ackman + 7 more), real-time stocks/crypto/forex/metals.
+Premium $14.99/mo, Pro $29.99/mo (unlimited).

 The most common complaint is straightforward: TradingView pricing is too expensive for what you get.
 The free plan limits you to a single indicator per chart, one chart layout, one alert, and persistent ads throughout the interface.
 For most trading strategies, one indicator per chart is simply not workable.
 A basic swing trading setup might require an EMA overlay, RSI, and MACD at minimum.
 On TradingView, that setup alone forces you onto a paid plan.
 The Essential tier starts at $14.95 per month, the Plus tier runs $29.95, and the Premium tier costs $59.95 per month.
 Over a year, that is anywhere from $180 to $720 just for charting software.